vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/presentation/demo.md

 <!-- .element: class="fragment fade-in" -->

-Use `<!-- .element: ... -->` to add attributes to the previous html element
+Use `<!-- .element: ... -->` to add attributes to the previous HTML element

 <!-- .element: class="fragment fade-in" -->